AirbnbForParking/ParkHere/README.md

-# ParkHERE
+# ParkHere
 A parking app that matches Users looking for a short-term or long-term parking spot, with people renting their parking spots.
-Currently, only available for San Francisco.

-# Team
+## Team

   - __Product Owner__: Artem Bakalov
   - __Scrum Master__: Boshika Tara